Skip to main content

 Q. How can I use the Inventory Module to find link locations?

-As Monsido has access to a database containing all of the links on a website for each completed scan (with the exception of excluded paths), this means the Inventory module can also be used to find specific link locations, with the added benefit of you not having to write long and complex policies.
-It just requires a few simple tweaks.
+A. We create a list of all of the links on a website for each completed scan (with the exception of excluded paths), this means the Inventory module can be used to find specific link locations, eliminating the need to write long and complex policies.

 Here are the steps:

-1. Log in to Monsido and navigate to Inventory
+1. Log in and navigate to your domain.

 Screenshot of content containing links in the links section of the Inventory Module, with results shown for Pages, Spreadsheets, and PDF Files. .